 WODA COOPER COMPANIES

 Woda Cooper Companies is a “wonderful, rewarding workplace” where team members are “part of an effort to advance green building practices,” as well as “contribute to providing high-quality affordable housing to low income communities.”
 At Woda Cooper Companies, employees enjoy “wellness trainings, both financial and health centered,” as well as perks like the annual “Employee Appreciation Week,” where “employees are invited to participate in light-hearted activities and events to encourage interaction and fun in a relaxed atmosphere.”

 Zipline Logistics is a place where “highly successful team members are resourceful, proactive and take accountability for all aspects of serving customers and growing the business.”
-Employees enjoy “work perks” including a relaxed dress code, “PTO for birthdays and work anniversaries, monthly happy hours, and ‘Friday beers,'” among other things.
+Their purpose is to improve the lives of transportation professionals, and employees are definitely “serious about customer service, teamwork, and collaboration.”
+Employees enjoy “work perks” including a relaxed dress code, “PTO for birthdays and work anniversaries, monthly happy hours, and ‘Friday beers,’” among other things.